SHIV-weather/SHIV-project/README.md

 # SHIV-project
 An open-source application built with Unreal Engine 4 (UE4), known as the Storm and Hurricane Interactive Visualizer (SHIV).
-Our main goal is to provide an ‘interactive and extensible environment for authoring visualizations,’ to a wide spectrum of users - from researchers and meteorologists to casual weather observers.
+Our main goal is to provide an interactive and extensible environment for authoring visualizations, to a wide spectrum of users - from researchers and meteorologists to casual weather observers.
 Through SHIV, users will be able to access, author, and export customizable weather data visualizations.

 # Video
 https://youtu.be/AI84bBtcTp0